JCUKEN: Typewriters and UNIX layout

-JIUKEN
+JIUKEN, the predecessor

-The JIUKEN layout was used before the Russian spelling reform of 1918.
-It includes the Cyrillic dotted or "decimal" I as well as yat, which were eliminated after the reform, but it does not include the letters fita and izhitsa, which were rare even before the reform.
-The numbers 1, 3 and 0 do not appear on the layout and were replaced with the decimal I, Ze, and O respectively.
-The letters Ц and Э are located side-by-side, and between the Che and the Es is the yat.
-The letter yo is not included in this layout.
+The JIUKEN layout was used before the Russian spelling reform of 1917.
+It includes the Cyrillic dotted or "decimal" I as well as Ѣ, which were eliminated after the reform, but it does not include the letters Ѳ and Ѵ, which were rare even before the reform.
+The numbers 1, 3 and 0 do not appear on the layout, and this forced the typist to replace them with the letters decimal I, Ze, and O respectively.
+The letters Ц and Э are located side-by-side; the Ѣ was between the letters Ч (Che) and С (Es).
+The letter Ё (yo) was not included in this layout.

+After the reform, the JIUKEN layout sees the following modifications: